Measure Content Performance in 7 Steps

 How do you know if the content you create has a measurable impact?
 In this post, we break the content performance measurement process into seven simple steps.

 Your content strategy has kicked into gear and you’re regularly creating and posting according to your schedule.
 Great!
-Now, take a step back to see whether the content you’re creating is meeting your business goals or if your blog posts are drifting aimlessly in the wind.
+Now, take a step back to measure whether your content meets specific business goals and your target audiences’ needs.
+In this post, we show you how.

-Here are seven steps to follow to figure out whether your content is effective.
+Here are seven steps to follow to learn whether your content is effective at helping you meet key goals.

 1. Revisit Your Content Goals